NFPA®-Compliant Firefighting Cameras

 Current Standards for Thermal Imaging Cameras

-The NFPA 1801-2103 standard focuses on three main areas, viz. interoperability/usability, image quality, and durability.
+The NFPA 1801-2103 standard focuses on three main areas: interoperability/usability, image quality, and durability.

-TICs from different types or brands should have similar functionality, so that firefighters can use them with minimal training.
-The idea behind this is that uniformity in the user interface and ease of camera operation should facilitate training and, ultimately, acceptance of thermal imagers by end users.
-Among other things, this means that TICs should have a green power button and a basic image mode that merely displays a grayscale image with a temperature bar, digital temperature readout and heat-indicating color with a color reference scale.
+TICs from different types or brands should offer the same functions and work similarly to allow firefighters to use them with minimal training.
+The intent is by offering uniformity through similar user interfaces and camera operations, firefighters will have an easier time with training and adopt the use of thermal imaging faster.
+Among other things, this means TICs should have a green power button and a basic image mode that merely displays a grayscale image with a temperature bar, digital temperature readout and heat-indicating color with a color reference scale.
 Another requirement is that a TIC should be easy to operate with a gloved hand.

-For firefighters, it is critical that a thermal imager provides a quality image, so they can quickly visualize a plan of attack, locate hot spots, or even to save lives.
+It is crucial that thermal imagers provide high quality images so firefighters can quickly visualize a plan of attack, locate hot spots, or even to save lives.
 NFPA 1801-2013 imaging performance tests pay attention to field of view, contrast, spatial resolution and sensitivity.
 Another important criterion is image recognition, which means that firefighters should easily recognize things on the thermal image and that the quality of the image is high enough for use on the fire ground.

 Durability Test (Tumble Test)